Every teacher will love this clipboard teacher gift! Learn to make it with this easy tutorial.

 HOW TO MAKE A CLIPBOARD TEACHER GIFT

-- Download the free cut file here.
-You can access it in the resource library, below.
+- Download the free cut file.
+You can access it in the resource library.
+Don’t have access to the library?
+Just sign up, below!
 This file is for personal use only.
 You can use it to make teacher gifts but you may not sell what you make.

 - Cut the scrapbook paper to fit the clipboard.
 You may have to cut several pieces in order to cover the entire clipboard.